 Generally speaking, new build houses are often more expensive than older properties in the UK.
 For example, a one-bedroom old build house in London costs on average £137,000 less than a one-bedroom new build flat.
 Although old build houses are cheaper to buy, the owners often end up paying more for renovations

 On the other hand, you'll save £629 on your energy bills in a new build home as they are extremely energy efficient.
 Old build houses do have a lot more character and unique features, but they often have big spaces that take longer to heat up, adding more to your bills.

-We hope this guide has helped to make your decision easier.
+We hope this guide has helped make your decision easier.
 Once you’re ready to move, get connected with Compare My Move and we’ll save you time and money by providing you with up to 5 RICS verified chartered surveyors.
-Simply, fill out our quick and simple form.
+Simply, fill out our quick and simple form to get started today.